trinker/RandomCaseEffect/README.md

     ## Bigram & retain gram location
     random_scramble(x, gram.length = 2, wrap = 70)

-    ## Accronidg to a sduty at an Elgnsih Uevitinrsy, it dsnoe't metatr in
+    ## Acinrdcog to a sudty at an Eglsinh Uinevrstiy, it doen'st mtaetr in
-    ## waht odrer the lettres in a word are, the only ipmornatt tnihg is
+    ## waht oredr the lretets in a word are, the olny irotpmant thing is
-    ## that the fsrit and last letter be at the rhgit plcae.
-The rset can be
+    ## taht the fisrt and lsat lteter be at the rihgt pcale.
+The rest can be
-    ## a ttaol mses and you can sitll raed it wtihuot poreblm.
-This is
+    ## a tatol mess and you can slitl raed it withuot porlbem.
+Tihs is
-    ## busecae the human mind deos not read eevry letter by itself but the
+    ## becasue the hamun mind deos not read erevy letter by istelf but the
-    ## wrod as a whloe.
+    ## wrod as a wlohe.
     ##
-    ## A vilcehe expoledd at a pciole copckehint naer the UN hrtaereqduas in
+    ## A vehlcie eoldepxd at a picole cnikcpoeht near the UN hqdauaertres in
-    ## Badgahd on Monday kililng the bebmor and an Iqrai plocie oecffir
+    ## Bhgadad on Mdanoy klnilig the bbemor and an Irqai plocie offecir
     ##
-    ## Big cicnuol tax ieascnres this yaer have szeeequd the iconmes of many
+    ## Big ccniuol tax irsenceas this year have suqezeed the incomes of many
-    ## ponsiernes
+    ## poniseners
     ##
-    ## A dcootr has aitdmted the manslghetuar of a tneeage canecr pateint
+    ## A dotcor has admtited the mghanausletr of a tneeage cecnar pientat
-    ## who died after a htapiosl drug bdelunr.
+    ## who deid atefr a hsotapil drug bedulnr.

     ## Bigram and reorder the mixed grams
     random_scramble(x, gram.length = 2, sample.grams = FALSE, wrap = 70)

-    ## Accroding to a study at an English Unievsrity, it deosn't mtater in
+    ## Accroidng to a study at an English University, it dose'nt mtater in
-    ## what order the ltetres in a wrod are, the only ipmroatnt thnig is
+    ## waht order the lettres in a word are, the olny ipmortnat thing is
-    ## that the first and last lteter be at the right plcae.
-The rset can be
+    ## that the fisrt and lsat letetr be at the rgiht plcae.
+The rest can be
-    ## a total mses and you can stlil raed it wtiohut porblem.
+    ## a total mses and you can still read it wtihout porbelm.
 Tihs is
-    ## becuase the human mind does not raed every letter by istelf but the
+    ## becasue the human mind does not read every lteter by itslef but the
-    ## word as a wohle.
+    ## wrod as a whole.
     ##
-    ## A vehicle exploedd at a police checkopnit naer the UN heaqdautrers in
+    ## A vheicle exploded at a police chekcponit near the UN haeqdaurters in
-    ## Bgahdad on Monday killnig the bomber and an Irqai polcie officer
+    ## Baghdad on Mnoday kililng the bmoebr and an Iraqi ploice officer
     ##
-    ## Big counicl tax increases this year have squeeezd the incoems of mnay
+    ## Big cuonicl tax icnreaess this yaer hvae squeezed the icnomes of mnay
-    ## pneisonres
+    ## penisoners
     ##
-    ## A doctor has amditted the mnalsaughter of a teenage canecr ptaeint
+    ## A dcotor has admitetd the manlsauhgter of a tenegae canecr ptaeint
-    ## who deid after a hosipatl drug bulnder.
+    ## who died afetr a hospiatl drug blunder.

     ## Gram length randomly between 2-5 retain gram location
     random_scramble(x, gram.length = 2:5, wrap = 70)

-    ## Aodrccing to a study at an Esiglnh Univsertiy, it deso'nt metatr in
+    ## Acocrindg to a sdtuy at an Engislh Uitsveirny, it d'onest meattr in
-    ## what oderr the lteters in a word are, the olny imoprtant tnihg is
+    ## what oderr the lreetts in a word are, the only iportmnat tnhig is
-    ## that the frist and last lteter be at the rghit pcale.
-The rset can be
+    ## that the fisrt and last ltteer be at the right place.
+The rest can be
-    ## a ttaol mess and you can still raed it wtuoiht probelm.
+    ## a total mess and you can sitll read it wituoht prolbem.
 Tihs is
-    ## bcusaee the haumn mind does not read erevy ltteer by itself but the
+    ## baecsue the human mind deos not raed evrey ltteer by itlsef but the
-    ## word as a wohle.
+    ## wrod as a wolhe.
     ##
-    ## A vclehie eloxpded at a police cnopikhect near the UN hutarqadeers in
+    ## A vehicle eoxldped at a pciole chkceonipt naer the UN htreauredqas in
-    ## Bhdagad on Madnoy kilinlg the bmober and an Iaqri ploice ofiecfr
+    ## Bdaaghd on Mnoady kililng the bmboer and an Iarqi picole ofeficr
     ##
-    ## Big cuoncil tax iacrneess tihs year have sueqzeed the inemcos of many
+    ## Big ccinuol tax isaencers this yaer have sequezed the ieomcns of mnay
-    ## psienrones
+    ## poinesnres
     ##
-    ## A dootcr has attedimd the msaanluehgtr of a tgaeene caencr peiatnt
+    ## A dootcr has aidmtted the mlsanautgher of a tenaege cacner peintat
-    ## who deid atefr a hatipsol drug bldenur.
+    ## who deid after a htpaisol durg blnuder.

     ## 5-gram retin gram location
     random_scramble(x, gram.length = 5, wrap = 70)

-    ## Arccoding to a study at an Eslignh Uvniseitry, it dns'oet matetr in
+    ## Ardcocnig to a sduty at an Egilnsh Urseitivny, it d'ensot mettar in
-    ## what oedrr the letters in a wrod are, the olny imparntot tnihg is
+    ## waht order the ltteers in a wrod are, the olny itraonmpt tihng is
-    ## that the frist and lsat ltteer be at the rgiht palce.
+    ## taht the fsrit and last letter be at the rghit pacle.
 The rest can be
-    ## a total mses and you can stlil read it wtouiht prlbeom.
-This is
+    ## a tatol mess and you can sltil read it wiotuht perlbom.
+Tihs is
-    ## bscauee the hmuan mind deos not read evrey leettr by itlesf but the
+    ## bcaeuse the haumn mind does not read eervy letter by ilestf but the
-    ## wrod as a wohle.
+    ## wrod as a wolhe.
     ##
-    ## A vieclhe eolxdped at a police cnoihkecpt naer the UN hartreuqeads in
+    ## A vhilece exdoelpd at a pciole cehcipnkot near the UN htarerudaeqs in
-    ## Badhagd on Mdoany kniillg the bemobr and an Iaqri plioce offiecr
+    ## Bdagahd on Madnoy killnig the bbeomr and an Iaqri picole ofiecfr
     ##
-    ## Big cinocul tax icnrseaes this year have seeezuqd the icnemos of many
+    ## Big cuconil tax incseears this yaer have szeueeqd the imcneos of many
-    ## psoienners
+    ## penreoisns
     ##
-    ## A dtcoor has adtmeitd the mnslaahgeutr of a teneage cancer paeintt
+    ## A dotcor has aetmitdd the mnslaahteugr of a tenagee canecr pteinat
-    ## who deid atefr a hoipsatl durg bdenulr.
+    ## who died after a hpstiaol drug bueldnr.